GoogleCloudPlatform/solutions-google-compute-engine-orchestrator/README.md

         {"numTasksProcessing":0,"numTasksProcessedLastMin":0,"lastLeasedDate":"2013-08-14 21:48:29"}
     }

-Please see the README for the orchestrator tool for more information of how these statistics are used.
+Please see the section above for the orchestrator tool for more information of how these statistics are used.

 The status publisher web application is designed to run in tandem with your application on Google Compute Engine.
 Every VM on Compute Engine that runs your application should also be running this status publisher application at the same time.